singer-io/tap-zendesk-chat/README.md

     Settings -> Account -> API -> Add API Client

 Once you create the API Client you will receive a client ID and client secret.
-Use these in conjunction with your chose method of performing the OAuth 2 reqeust to obtain an access token to your (or a third-party) Zendesk Chat / Zopim account.
+Use these in conjunction with your choice method of performing the OAuth 2 request to obtain an access token to your (or a third-party) Zendesk Chat / Zopim account.

 3. Create the Config File